ga4gh/ga4gh-schemas/CONTRIBUTING.md

 * Report bugs you encounter when using the reference implementations

 The [Issues Page](https://github.com/ga4gh/ReadTaskTeam/issues) serves as a public forum to discuss and debate topics related to the proposed standards, formats, and APIs.
 It also serves as the means for collaborating with the group and making contributions such as proposing changes to the formats and APIs.
+See the [Issue Resolution](#issue_resolution) section below for specifics on how issues are resolved by the community.

-To directly contribute to the project, please refer to the [contributions section](#pull_request) below.
+To directly contribute development effort to the project, please refer to the [contributions section](#pull_request) below.

 <a name="pull_request"></a>
-## Contribute to the GA4GH Reads API Project
+## Pull Requests

-The way to contribute to the project is via GitHub pull requests.
+The way to contribute development effort and code to the project is via GitHub pull requests.
 GitHub provides a nice [overview on how to create a pull request](https://help.github.com/articles/creating-a-pull-request).

 Some general rules to follow: